AU-Mark/PS-PasswordExpiryNotification/README.md

 Mailozaurr is a replacment for [Send-MailMessage because it has been deprecated](https://github.com/dotnet/platform-compat/blob/master/docs/DE0005.md) by Microsoft and should no longer be used.

 ### Prerequisites
 This script requires that the account running the script be configured with 'Log on as a batch job' security permission.
 If you receive this error when you run the script you will need to modify the local security policy to allow the user account to run the scheduled task.
 If this setting is configured in a GPO it will need to be modified in that GPO, for domain controllers this is most likely the Default Domain Controllers Policy.

+The path to the policy is Computer Configuration > Windows Settings > Security Settings > Local Policies > User Rights Assignment > Log on as a batch job

 ## Installation
 ### Run directly from github